sidjohal/demo/README.md

 # demo

-Descr - Learning git ang github
+Descr - Learning git and github

 Coming from git